Agent SwarmAgent Swarm

 • Scheduler — Polls for scheduled tasks and creates them at the configured interval

 • Heartbeat — A lightweight triage module that sweeps the swarm every 90 seconds (configurable via HEARTBEAT_INTERVAL_MS).
 It uses a 3-tier approach: a preflight gate that bails if the swarm is healthy, code-level triage for routine fixes (stall detection, worker status correction, pool task auto-assignment, stale resource cleanup), and Claude escalation only when ambiguous situations require human reasoning.
+The lead agent also triggers a heartbeat sweep on startup to immediately detect and recover any stalled tasks from before restart.
 See Environment Variables for heartbeat configuration.

 Lead Agent